 The added hyaluronic acid, panthenol, and squalane allow you to hydrate without clogging pores.
 It has a very light base and layers easily with your products.
 If you’re dealing with blemishes, and enlarged pores due to dehydration, you can hit two birds with this stone.

-Key Benefits: Softens the appearance of pores, plumps skin
+Key Benefits: Softens appearance of pores, plumps skin

 Size: 1 oz/30 ml